AmosNimos/Information/Vaccination-passport.md

 Most people are easily in denial of reality they are not ready to accept, human have historically been mostly irrational and deluded in a sense of false rationality.

+never in all human history the side of fear hate and discrimination has been in the right!

+fake-new = "new", tyranny = "new normal", discrimination = "justified resumes", freedom = "treat", science and demonstrable fact = "anti-scientific", lies = "truth" propaganda = "information", reasonable concern = "anti-vaxxer" hate = "caring"... this is the upside down Orwellian reality that is spreading around the world.

 #### Others related webpage/blogs I found on this topics:
 > (These site have not all been fully reviewed by me, i am but a human with limited time to do these research.)